NXT WarGames (2021): Storylines

 The card included matches that resulted from scripted storylines.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT 2.0.

 At NXT: Halloween Havoc on October 26, Raquel González lost the NXT Women's Championship to Mandy Rose after interference from Dakota Kai.
-A match between González and Kai was later scheduled for the November 16 episode of NXT, which ended in a disqualification win for González after interference from Toxic Attraction (Rose and NXT Women's Tag Team Champions Gigi Dolin and Jacy Jayne).
+A match between González and Kai was later scheduled for the November 16 episode of NXT, which ended in a disqualification win for González after interference from Toxic Attraction (Rose, Gigi Dolin, and Jacy Jayne).
 After the match, Cora Jade attacked Dolin and Jayne, only for Rose to overpower her.
 Io Shirai then grabbed a crutch from the injured Zoey Stark and attacked Kai and Toxic Attraction with it, sending them retreating.
 Shirai, Jade, and González then challenged Toxic Attraction and Kai to a WarGames match at NXT WarGames.
 A day later, the match was made official.
 The following week, Rose lost to Jade in a non-title match after interference from Kay Lee Ray, who later joined Shirai, Jade, and González's WarGames team.
 On the November 30 episode, Ray defeated Kai in a ladder match to earn her team the WarGames advantage.

 At NXT: Halloween Havoc, Tommaso Ciampa defeated Bron Breakker to retain the NXT Championship.
 On the November 23 episode of NXT, Halloween Havoc hosts Grayson Waller and LA Knight engaged in a brawl that spilled backstage.
 Later that night, Carmelo Hayes retained the NXT North American Championship against Johnny Gargano and Pete Dunne in a triple threat match after interference from Tony D'Angelo.
 After the match, the brawl between Waller and Knight returned to the ring before Ciampa sent Hayes, D'Angelo, and Waller retreating.
 However, Breakker appeared and sided with Hayes, D'Angelo, and Waller.
 They then challenged Ciampa, Knight, Dunne, and Gargano to a WarGames match before the two teams brawled as the show ended.
 A day later, the match was made official for NXT WarGames.
 On the November 30 episode, Breakker defeated Gargano in a ladder match to earn his team the WarGames advantage.
+Breakker's team was named Team 2.0 to represent the NXT 2.0 era of wrestlers, while Gargano's team was named Team Black & Gold to represent NXT prior to the rebranding as those were the colors of the brand.